AMD-HPC/CoralGemm/README.md

            [testing]    perform a basic sanity check
            [times]      print time in microseconds in addition to GFLOPS [hostname]   print the hostname
+           [threaded]   launch to each device from a different thread
 ```

 When `TIME_SPAN` is set to 0, one warmup run is done, followed by one timing run, and printing of column labels is disabled.